Effective as of April 2025

 2.2.
 Cancer Screening and Heart Protection

-Members who have paid union dues for six months during the previous 12 months, including the last 3 consecutive months, receive a subsidy for a treatment at a rehabilitation and health clinic.
-ISK 3,750 are paid per day for up to 28 days during a 12-month period.
+Members who have paid union dues for six months during the previous 12 months, including the last 3 consecutive months, receive a subsidy for a treatment at a rehabilitation and health clinic or post-rehabilitation for drugs and alcohol treatments.
+ISK 3,750 are paid per day for up to 28 days during a 12-month period, however no higher amount than the treatment cost.
+Members need to provide an invoice and confirmation of participation after rehabilitation is completed.

 2.6.
 Eye procedures and glasses